All articles

 If you're at your desk, it's a minor interruption.
 If you stepped away, it means you come back to an agent that's been sitting idle for 20 minutes waiting for you to press "1" for Yes.

 Claude Code has a built-in --dangerously-skip-permissions flag that disables all permission checks entirely.
-But that's a binary choice - all or nothing.
-You lose every safety prompt, including ones you might actually want to review.
+There's also the newer auto mode with an AI safety classifier.
+But both are session-scoped and can't be toggled remotely.
 Other tools like VS Code with GitHub Copilot or Cursor handle this differently - they either auto-accept everything in agent mode or require you to sit at your desk clicking approve.
 Neither gives you selective remote control.

 Auto-yes mode takes a different approach.
 It watches for permission prompts and automatically accepts them per-pane, so your agents keep making progress even when you're not watching - while other panes still require manual approval.